jotaylor/niriss_illumflat_notebook/README.md

 ## Delta Flat Creation

 Run the Jupyter notebook `niriss_illumflat_notebook_part1.ipynb.
-If testing copy and use the files:
+If testing, you'll use 3 F150W images specified in the notebook.

-`/ifs/jwst/wit/niriss/tsohn/mirage_simulations/NIS-011/jw01086001001_01101_00021_nis_cal.fits`
-`/ifs/jwst/wit/niriss/tsohn/mirage_simulations/NIS-011/jw01086001001_01101_00045_nis_cal.fits`

-Copy these two files to the same directory as the notebook.

 The final output will be a delta flat file of FITS format, with a 2048x2048 image in the 1st data extension.